Everyday Wanderer Logo

 3. Add the desired amount of milk

-To properly stir the sugar and milk into your tea, place your spoon in a six o’clock position in the cup and gently move it up and down, not around.
+To properly stir the sugar and milk into your tea, place your tea spoon in a six o’clock position in the cup and gently move it up and down.
+Do not stir your tea in a circular motion or make a mini whirlpool in your cup.
 It is also important not to clink the spoon against the sides or bottom of the cup.
-As I write this, I can hear Julie Andrew’s voice as Mary Poppins saying, “Do not clink your spoon please, Jane.
+As I write this, I hear Julie Andrew’s voice as Mary Poppins says, “Do not clink your spoon, please, Jane.
 We are not a bull in a china shop!”
+After completing your vertical stir, set the spoon on the saucer next to the teacup’s back.
+It should never go in your mouth and should not remain in the cup.

-When it’s time to take a sip of tea, look into your teacup, not over it.
-Just like it’s easier to hit a home run when you keep your eye on the ball when it’s pitched, it’s easier not to spill tea down your front or on the tablecloth when you keep your eye on your cup.
+When it’s time to sip your tea, look into your teacup, not over it.
+Just like it’s easier to hit a home run when you keep your eye on the ball when pitched, it’s easier not to spill tea down your front or on the tablecloth when you keep your eye on your cup.

-Forget the etiquette rules followed during the Kool-Aid tea parties you hosted as a child.
+As far as pinkies go, forget the etiquette rules my sister and I followed during our childhood tea parties.
 As it turns out, extending your pinkie finger is quite rude.
 Instead, tuck your pinkie finger in and pinch the handle with your thumb, index, and middle finger.
+Take small, quiet sips of tea.
+If the tea is too hot, let it cool naturally without blowing on it.

-Traditional savory items include finger sandwiches, pinwheels, and other bite-sized offerings, like mini sausage rolls.
+Savory items typically served at tea include finger sandwiches, pinwheels, mini sausage rolls, and other bite-sized offerings.
 Common sandwich fillings include:

 • Thinly sliced cucumbers and butter